hypernova2002/cloud-config/README.md

   # Configure the setting to be cacheable
   provider :in_memory do
     setting :key1, cache: 60 # 60 seconds
   end

+  # If the datastore has configurable options
+  provider :aws_parameter_store do
+    setting :key1, with_decryption: true
+  end
 end
 ```